kubsoo/DEVNET-EXPERT-1.0/2.0-Infrastructure_as_Code/Readme.md

 ## 1. Create ansible playbook (with roles) to configure bgp

 `TASK` Create ansible playbook (with roles) to configure bgp on 2 routers using variables from role_name/vars/main.yml file and using ios_config module.
+Read TODO.txt file before creating task